What does Nanotech Engineering Inc do?

 As the sun hits the panel, the electrons are excited, creating energy, with a negative the electrons move through the Carbon Nanotube forest quickly and then into the Graphene substrate.
 We get our great efficiency because the electrons move through the Carbon Nanotube Forest so quickly allowing more energy to the Graphene layers and the battery.
 Our technology has a patent pending protection with many different applications for this panel for protection worldwide.

 Where will Nanotech Engineering Inc panels be the most efficient?

-Clearly parts of the world where they sun is frequent is ideal, however an enormous benefit of high receptivity is that we can place our panels in less than ideal climates.
+Parts of the world where the sun is frequent is ideal; however an enormous benefit of high receptivity is that we can place our panels in less than ideal climates.